 We are building student and academic support for universities to lead publicly on climate action that supports a human-rights based Just Transition.
 What started out as a divestment movement that led the University of Cape Town to commit to stop investing in fossil fuels has grown into a broader campus climate movement of which divestment is only one part.
 We work closely with student organisations at the University of Cape Town and Stellenbosch University, and we’re reigniting our work at the University of the Western Cape, University of Johannesburg and the University of the Witwatersrand.

-4. Developing resources that help build a social licence for a Just Transition to renewables
+for climate action and a Just Transition to renewables